douglasbouchet/SwissFarmSimulation/src/main/scala/Plan.md

 Goal is to play with differents scenarios and see the total CO2 + other pollution emitted by thoses, and compare it to scenario of **phase 2**

 * Mesuring effect of different agriculture types
-  * Effects on soil quality, pollution due to type of cereals used, intensity and methods of farming
+  * Effects on soil quality, pollution due to type of cereals used
   * Economic impact
   * Compare it to previous result
+  * consequences: buy new land, hire people, higher cost, less productivity